user20112/HTMLSite/README.md

-# HTMLSite
-The site i host at home.
+#important edit!
+This is now going to be used as more or less a website shell for developing future sites.
+The actual html site i host has been moved to HomeSite.
+Thanks for your time